Bridesmaids (2011 film): Critical response

 Many critics, like Mary Elizabeth Williams of Salon (who called Bridesmaids the "first black president of female-driven comedies") labeled the film as "a breakthrough for female-centered comedy, and feminist to boot."
 It was also credited with proving that "women could pull off a good fart joke as well as the next guy, and did what seemed like the impossible: leading an all-female cast to blockbuster success."
 O'Dowd's performance also won positive reviews, despite his limited screentime.

 Despite the majority of praise, the film was not without its detractors.
 Abby Koenig of The Houston Press enjoyed Kristen Wiig's comedic talents, but disliked the frequency of "raunchy jokes" throughout the film, writing that "we need more funny females getting the spotlight.
 However, we also need women that can crack you up without making you watch them have diarrhea".
 Karina Longworth of The Village Voice criticised the inconsistency of the film's tone, stating that certain scenes have "a kind of dumb crassness that works against Bridesmaids often smart, highly class-conscious deconstruction of female friendship and competition.
 Comedy of humiliation is one thing; a fat lady shitting in a sink is another."

-Swedish filmmaker Lukas Moodysson has stated that he is a big fan of the film and also putting it on his favorite films.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 12th in WGA's 101 Greatest Screenplays of the 21st Century (so far).
 In 2025, the film ranked number 32 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 90 on the "Readers' Choice" edition of the list.

 Box office

 Bridesmaids surpassed Knocked Up to become the top-grossing Judd Apatow production to date, grossing $26,247,410 on its opening weekend and settling for a strong second place behind Thor.
-Bridesmaids grossed $169,106,725 at the North American domestic box office and $137,335,360 in international markets, totalling $306,442,085.
+Bridesmaids grossed $169,525,235 at the North American box office, and $119,635,696 in international markets, for a worldwide total of $289,160,931.
 Universal reported that males made up 33 percent of the movie's audience and that 63 percent of the audience was over the age of 30.
+Speaking on the film's surprising international success, producer Judd Apatow said: "When we worked on Bridesmaids, the discussion was that we weren't going to release it in many foreign countries because the concept of bridesmaids wasn't in a lot of cultures.
+When it was so successful in the United States, it did really well around the world.
+That was a wonderful surprise."